 The 80-year-old Bockoff had been a specialist in the field for over two decades and was one of the few physicians willing to treat Fujimaki and others with complex conditions and dependencies on high levels of opioids.
 In court filings, his lawyers called him “the last option for many patients with severe chronic pain.”
 Records show a medical expert consulted by the DEA raised concerns about five patients on unusually large doses of fentanyl and other drugs.

 In a phone call with VICE News, Bockoff said of those five cases flagged by the DEA: “They typify my patients—I try to give absolutely the best quality of care possible.”
 Court records show those five patients disagree with the DEA expert’s assessment and are willing to testify on behalf of Bockoff in his efforts to get his DEA license renewed.

-Bockoff said he fell into pain management as a speciality 30 years into his medical career, taking satisfaction in improving the quality of life for people with excruciating conditions.
+Bockoff said he fell into pain management as a specialty 30 years into his medical career, taking satisfaction in improving the quality of life for people with excruciating conditions.

-“There have been ups and downs through the decades with regard to the governmental view of opioids,” Bockoff said.
-“Hopefully we’re in a climate now where we’re a little more supportive of intractable pain patients, but I’m not sure.”
+“There have been ups and downs through the decades concerning the governmental view of opioids,” Bockoff said.
+“Hopefully, we’re in a climate now where we’re a little more supportive of intractable pain patients, but I’m not sure.”

 $100, $250, $500

 DEA TAKES ISSUE WITH BOCKOFF, HOWEVER LACKS ANY AUTHORITY TO DICTATE THE PRACTICE OF MEDICINE